 Selecting patients for diagnostic laparoscopy — Although diagnostic laparoscopy can identify occult intraperitoneal metastases, thereby preventing unnecessary laparotomy, it is not necessary in all patients.
 Laparoscopy is usually reserved for those thought to be at the highest risk for occult metastatic disease.

-Some data suggest that these patients can be identified using a clinical risk score, derived from five preoperative criteria (nodal positivity, relapse free interval <12 months, more than one hepatic tumor, CEA level >200 ng/mL within one month of surgery, and size of largest hepatic tumor >5 cm), which were significant predictors of outcome from hepatic resection in multivariate analysis [12,64].
+Some data suggest that these patients can be identified using a clinical risk score, derived from five preoperative criteria (nodal positivity, relapse free interval <12 months, more than one hepatic tumor, CEA level >200 ng/mL within one month of surgery, and size of largest hepatic tumor >5 cm), which were significant predictors of outcome from hepatic resection in multivariate analysis [11,66].

-However, the clinical risk score is not used by the vast majority of hepatobiliary surgeons, mainly because it was derived from a database of patients treated in the 5-FU/LV era, before chemotherapy was routinely administered prior to liver resection, and before resection of numerous liver lesions became commonplace.
+However, the clinical risk score is not used by the vast majority of hepatobiliary surgeons, mainly because it was derived from a database of patients treated in the fluorouracil/leucovorin era, before chemotherapy was routinely administered prior to liver resection, and before resection of numerous liver lesions became commonplace.
 In modern treatment paradigms, laparoscopy is infrequently performed, particularly since many patients have undergone surgical exploration of the peritoneum at the time of resection of a synchronous primary tumor.

 We use diagnostic laparoscopy in patients with a suspicion of small volume carcinomatosis on radiographic imaging studies (ie, CT, MRI, or PET) and for selected other cases at high risk (eg, a metachronous presentation with several liver metastases that do not respond to chemotherapy).
 Given current imaging, diagnostic laparoscopy is becoming less and less common.

 NEOADJUVANT CHEMOTHERAPY — The availability of increasingly effective systemic chemotherapy has prompted interest in preoperative or neoadjuvant systemic chemotherapy prior to liver resection.
 Initial systemic chemotherapy is often undertaken as a means of assessing the natural history of metastatic disease prior to embarking on metastasectomy (particularly in patients with a synchronous presentation of metastatic disease).
 However, neoadjuvant systemic chemotherapy also has the potential to convert some patients with initially unresectable large or critically located liver metastases to resectable disease, although the true frequency with which this occurs is probably low.
 The optimal selection criteria, specific regimen and duration of neoadjuvant chemotherapy, and the best way in which chemotherapy should be interdigitated with surgery in patients who present with synchronous metastatic disease have not been defined.